 Hire a Property Management Company to Help

-Now that you know a little bit about California security deposit laws, you can protect yourself from unexpected costsall while avoiding potential legal trouble or evictions with your tenants.
+Now that you know a little bit about security deposit law in California, you can protect yourself from unexpected costs, all while avoiding potential security deposit disputes or evictions with your tenants.

 If you have any more questions regarding California’s landlord-tenant laws or any other aspect of managing your rental property, contact JTS Property Management today!